-The relationship between Economic globalization and income inequality is very complex and difficult to measure due to the lack of data in certain circumstances.
-Researchers have yet to reach a consensus on how economic globalization affects income inequality; therefore it is apparent that this relationship differs depending on regions, time periods, methods of analysis, etc., used in the studies.
-We have examined the impact of recent economic globalization (proxied by trade, FDI inflow, foreign aid and remittance inflow) on income inequality (proxied by Gini Coefficient) in Bangladesh using time series data for the period of 1977-2010.
+The relationship between Economic globalization and income inequality is very complex and difficult to measure due to the lack of data of certain areas and factors.
+The relationship between globalisation and income in equelity differs depending on regions, time periods, methods of analysis etc. We have examined the impact of recent economic globalization (measured by trade, FDI inflow, foreign aid and remittance inflow) on income inequality in Bangladesh using time series data for the period of 1977-2010.
 The ADF unit root test indicates that the variables are cointegrated at different orders.
 The Phillips-Ouliaris cointegration test indicates the existence of no cointegrating relationship in the regression model.
 In the presence of autocorrelation we run FMOLS (Fully Modified Least Squares) regression technique.
 Findings show FDI inflow and remittance inflow have played an important role in improving income distribution in Bangladesh, whereas, trade does the opposite, and foreign aid is insignificant in the model.
 This confirms that there is a significant relationship between economic globalization and the disparity in the distribution of national income in Bangladesh.
 The empirical results suggest that Mundell's hypothesis (1957) is verified in Bangladesh.
 Nonetheless, these results do not accord with Stolper-Samuelson theorem (1941).